Britain's FTSE falls, led lower by Johnson Matthey

 * UBS cuts its full-year target for the index

-* Airline easyJet bucks trend after traffic update (Updates stock moves, adds comments)
+* Airline easyJet bucks trend after traffic update (Updates prices, adds quotes)

 By Liisa Tuhkanen and Alistair Smout

-LONDON, June 4 (Reuters) - Britain’s top share index fell on Thursday, led lower by specialty chemicals maker Johnson Matthey and ex-dividend stocks in a broad sell-off in equities.
+LONDON, June 4 (Reuters) - Britain’s top share index fell on Thursday, led lower by specialty chemicals maker Johnson Matthey and ex-dividend stocks amid a broad sell-off in equities as bond yields ticked higher.

 “If we look across developed markets, sell-off in equities is pretty broad.
 To me, it’s probably more to do with monetary policy than anything else,” said James Butterfill, global equity strategist at Coutts.